-This Plan is developed in coordination with CAG, SCMPO, the Gila-Pinal Rides Committee, area transit providers, human services agencies, area transportation committees, system users and other interested stakeholders.
+This Plan was developed in coordination with CAG, SCMPO, the Gila-Pinal Rides Committee, area transit providers, human services agencies, area transportation committees, system users and other interested stakeholders.
 Surveys were conducted by using email lists and directly calling interested stakeholders.
-A copy of the survey questionnaire can be found in Appendix 2 of this document.
+Surveys will be reevaluated and resent based on the Committee's progress of current goals and/or strategies.
+A copy of the survey questionnaire, that was last given during Fiscal Year 2021, can be found in Appendix 2 of this document.